Vietnam.vn - Nền tảng quảng bá Việt Nam

 Anh

-It is “almost certain” that North Korean munitions have reached western Russia for use in the conflict with Ukraine, according to the UK Ministry of Defence, amid speculation about Pyongyang transferring weapons to Moscow.
+It is “almost certain” that North Korean ammunition has reached western Russia for use in the conflict with Ukraine, according to the UK Ministry of Defence, amid speculation about Pyongyang transferring weapons to Moscow.

-“Despite Russia’s official denial of recent speculation, it is almost certain that North Korean ammunition has now been transferred to ammunition depots in western Russia.
-These depots support Russia’s military operations in Ukraine,” the ministry said in a statement on social network X (formerly Twitter).
+Sharing on social network X (formerly Twitter), the ministry said: "Despite Russia's official denial of recent speculation, they are almost certain that North Korean ammunition has now been transferred to ammunition depots in western Russia.
+Those ammunition depots support Russian military operations in Ukraine."

 The agency also added that if it continues to send military-related shipments at the current rate, North Korea will become one of Russia's important foreign arms suppliers, alongside Iran and Belarus.